GPCRmd/gpcrmd-docs/source/workbench.rst

 * **Left button click**: pick atom or distance.
     * *On click show distance* mode:

-        * When an atom is clicked, a label with information about it is appears.
+        * When an atom is clicked, a label with information about it appears.
 Click at the background to deselect it, the label will disappear.
 To maintain a label, double-click on an atom.
 Double-click again on the atom to remove the label.

         * To draw a distance line between two atoms just single-click one atom after the other.
 Distances can be removed by double-clicking on one of the atoms at the edges.